-Vancomycin-susceptible S. aureus (VSSA) Vancomycin MIC ≤2 μg/ml Vancomycin-intermediate S. aureus (VISA) Vancomycin MIC =-8 μg/ml Vancomycin-resistant S. aureus (VRSA) Vancomycin MIC ≥16 μg/ml
+Vancomycin-susceptible S. aureus (VSSA) Vancomycin MIC ≤2 μg/ml

+Vancomycin-intermediate S. aureus (VISA) Vancomycin MIC =4-8 μg/ml

+Vancomycin-resistant S. aureus (VRSA) Vancomycin MIC ≥16 μg/ml

-• For cases with an MIC ranging from 9-15 μg/ml, the state health department will contact the CDC for additional guidance and clarification.
+• For cases with an MIC ranging from 9-15 $\mu$ g/ml, the state health department will contact the CDC for additional guidance and clarification.

-Preventive Interventions (2,3)
+Preventive Interventions (2,3,4)

 - 1. Conduct a Contact Investigation.
-The Contact Investigation plan (Appendix B) should be developed in consultation with local and state health departments using the below criteria. - 2.
-For VISA cases, this is only recommended if transmission is suspected where the identification of the vanA gene is present during testing.
+The Contact Investigation plan (Appendix C) should be developed in consultation with local and state health department using the below criteria. - For VISA cases, this is only recommended if transmission is suspected where the identification of the vanA gene is present during testing.
 The vanA gene allows the organism to transfer the resistance mechanism to other organisms in the presence of vancomycin.
-To date, all VISA specimens examined have had non-transferable resistance mechanisms.

-- 3. VISA is still clinically important, and laboratories should ensure that treating physicians and infection control are notified. - 4.
+To date, all VISA specimens examined have had non-transferable resistance mechanisms. - 3.
+VISA is still clinically important and laboratories should ensure that treating physicians and infection control are notified. - 4.
 The detection of VISA/VRSA should trigger an investigation that includes a Contact Investigation regardless of whether transmission is suspected. - 5.
 Once the Contact Investigation is complete, priority should be given to contacts who have had extensive interaction with the VISA/VRSA patient during a defined period before the VISA/VRSA culture date.
 The length of this period depends on recent culture results, the setting in which the patient received healthcare, and the clinical assessment.
 For patients with multiple recent cultures, the time from last vancomycin-susceptible culture to first vancomycin-resistant culture can be considered the period from which contacts should be identified. - 6.
 Prior to collecting any specimens, verbal consent from each contact should be obtained. - 7.
 Culture anterior nares, wounds, drains or other clinically relevant sites (e.g., catheter exit sites) of index patients. - 8.
 Individuals identified as having: - a.
 Extensive interaction - i.
 Culture nares and skin lesions colonized/infected with VISA/VRSA. - ii.
 Culture hands only if concerned about transient colonization after recent contact (previous 48 hours). - iii.
 If no contacts among this group are positive for VISA/VRSA, the decision to culture those with less interaction should be made with state health department consultation. - b.
 Moderate or minimal interaction: - i.
-Culture only if "extensive interaction" contacts have positive results. - ii.
+Culture only if "extensive interaction" contacts have positive results.

+- ii.
 Culturing the anterior nares of those health care workers (HCW) with extensive interaction on a regular basis with infected or colonized patients may also be considered. - 9.
 Evaluate Efficacy of Infection Control Precautions: - a.
-Adherence to hand hygiene and contact precautions should be assessed at facilities caring for VISA/VRSA patients.

-b.
-Facilities that might care for the patient should be notified so that they can "flag" the patient's record so that upon admission appropriate infection control precautions will be put in place.
+Adherence to hand hygiene and contact precautions should be assessed at facilities caring for VISA/VRSA patients. - b.
+Facilities that might care for the patient should be notified so that they can "flag" the patient's record so that upon admission appropriate infection control precautions will be put in place. - 10.
+The likelihood of acquiring this disease is minimized by judicious use of antibiotics when treating individuals with severe infections, along with appropriate handwashing and other infection control measures.

-West Virginia Department o

-BUREAU FOR PUBLIC

-10. The likelihood of acquiring this disease is minimized by judicious use of antibiotics when treating individuals with severe infections, along with appropriate handwashing and other infection control measures.